TomMakes/prisma-orm-capability-test/README.md

 - Deleting data from single table
 - Deleting data in multiple tables in single transaction

-My test data will be pool toys in a box on a shelf in the garage of the tester residence.

 # TODO
-- Remove bun?
-I don't think I use it at all.
 - Organize code so there is a little more abstraction between the calls to manipulate data, and the prisma code needed to make it happen.
 This will make it easier to follow and reference the example code later.
 - Add a section here on file structure and what files are for what.